librenms/librenms/doc/Support/FAQ.md

 **html/images/os/$os.png**
 This is a 32x32 png format image of the OS you are adding support for.

+You will also need to supply a test unit within `tests/OSDiscoveryTest.php`.
+Please see [Support-New-OS](Support-New-OS.md) for further information.

 #### <a name="faq20"> What information do you need to add a new OS?</a>

 Please provide the following output as seperate non-expiring pastebin.com links.